-She emigrated with her family to New Zealand at the age of nine, after her father, who was in the RAF, was recruited by the New Zealand Air Force.
+She emigrated there with her family at the age of nine, after her father, who was in the RAF, was recruited by the New Zealand Air Force.
 They had already, as a services family, had frequent moves, including 13 primary schools.

 She had already played rugby at Lichfield from the age of six and her New Zealand school side, Feilding High School, ran an excellent girls’ rugby programme.
 In 2012 the team went on to win 53 consecutive games under Amy’s captaincy.

 She was invited to join a Black Ferns national training camp but from the age of 10 she dreamed of wearing an England shirt.

 She won the European Championship with England U18 Sevens before scored her maiden senior England try against Canada in the 2015 Rugby Super Series at Edmonton, and played in every game at her first Women's Rugby World Cup in 2017.

 Ipswich-born Amy also studied for a BSc in Sports Science at Loughborough University.